jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

    goal.M.DoRotX(math.pi * 0.25)
    p.move_cp(goal).wait()

-To apply wrenches on MTMs, start ipython and type the following commands while holding the MTM (otherwise the arm will start moving and might bang itself against the console and get damaged).
+To apply wrenches on MTMs, start IPython and type the following commands while holding the MTM (otherwise the arm will start moving and might bang itself against the console and get damaged).